emotional-cities/notebooks/README.md

 # notebooks

-Data analysis examples for the eMOTIONAL Cities project.
+Data analysis examples and export tool for the eMOTIONAL Cities project.
 Data used in the notebooks has been made publicly available in Amazon Simple Storage Service (S3) buckets.

 More information about sample data sharing can be found in the [eMOTIONAL Cities data-share repository](https://github.com/emotional-cities/data-share).